Hannah Fury: Songwriting

 Long before Wicked was transformed into the same-titled Broadway musical, Fury composed and sang seven songs based on the original novel.
 Five of them appear on her first full-length CD album The Thing That Feels, a thirteen-song compilation released in 2000 — the other two are included on the 2003 six-song single I Can't Let You In.
 Fury has said that she was particularly obsessed with the book's character of Elphaba.

 Fury's lyrics have also included references to such eclectic subject matter and imagery as the Marvel Comics character Man-Thing, matricide, mandrakes, caged birds, drowning and, most particularly, Marie Antoinette, who was mentioned in "The Necklace of Marie Antoinette" from Soul Poison, in "Carnival Justice (The Gloves Are Off) Part II" from Subterfuge, and in "Beware the Touch" from Through the Gash.
 In addition an illustration of Marie Antoinette has consistently appeared in merchandise sold in promotion of Fury's music.
 The connection to the French queen is further emphasized by the singer's website, which draws heavily on the aesthetics of the Rococo era, associated with Marie Antoinette and her Palace of Versailles.

 Fury has worked with artist Scott Radke, whose puppets appear on the cover of Fury's EP Subterfuge and are also featured in her video for the song "Carnival Justice (The Gloves Are Off) Part II" from the same CD.

+In 2020, thirteen years after her last musical release, Fury released her third album "Little Family" exclusively to Bandcamp.

 As well as writing, performing and producing her music, Fury also designs jewelry for her boutique collection.

 Personal life

 Fury married on September 21, 2017.
 She lost her husband to cancer in 2020.
-Fury stated that many of the songs on "Little Family" were inspired by his battle against the disease.
+Fury stated that many of the songs on "Little Family" were inspired by his battle against the disease, as well as the death of her father, who had died a "long time" prior.

 Fury and her husband were involved in a near-fatal traffic collision in 2015.